franklinovitch/entropie/README.md

 # entropie
-Old project containing several applications
+Old project using homemade multisite framework using PHP and Apache